 How you approach gambling in your family can influence your child.
 The less your child is exposed, the less likely he is to develop a problem.

 Parents often use gambling language to encourage their children – for example, ‘I bet you can’t swim to the other side of the pool.
 If you do, I’ll buy you an ice-cream’.
-There’s a fine line between healthy and unhealthy messages relating to gambling.
+There’s a fine line between healthy and unhealthy messages about gambling.
 It’s worth thinking about how often you use this kind of language.

 Limit internet use

-Limiting your child’s internet use can cut down your child’s access to online gambling websites.
+Limiting your child’s internet use can limit your child’s access to online gambling websites.
 You can also keep your networked computers in the living room or family areas of your house, rather than in bedrooms, and have a family rule about not having phones and tablets in bedrooms at night.

 You might consider blocking gambling sites on your digital devices.